verbb/formie/docs/guides/submissions-workflows/using-submission-workflow-events.md

 If both could work, prefer the narrowest hook.
 Element events are broader; workflow events are more precise for submit-time behaviour.

-## When to move to a custom task or stage
+## When to Move to a Custom Task or Stage

 | Symptom | Better approach |
 | --- | --- |